 Box 2.
-Guidelines for selecting nested subplot size in a 20 m \times 20 m base plot with heterogeneously distributed vegetation.
+Guidelines for selecting nested subplot size in a 20 m x 20 m base plot with heterogeneously distributed vegetation.

 In this scenario, we consider whether nested subplots might be appropriate for measuring individuals with DBH < 10 cm that are heterogenously distributed throughout the plot (Figure below).
-Remember that nested subplots are not employed for individuals with DBH \geq 10 cm.
+Remember that nested subplots are not employed for individuals with DBH \ge 10 cm.
 In this plot, there are 42 apparent individuals with DBH < 10 cm, and 2 shrub groups, for a total of 44 (each shrub group is counted as n=1).
-We are required to measure a minimum of n=20 per plot, assuming there are at least that many present, so in this case, we should explore whether use of nested subplots can reduce the sampling effort while maintaining a sample size of n \geq 20.
+We are required to measure a minimum of n=20 per plot, assuming there are at least that many present, so in this case, we should explore whether use of nested subplots can reduce the sampling effort while maintaining a sample size of n \ge 20.
 We assess the number of individuals sampled across the entire plot for each nested subplot size, working upwards from the smallest nested subplot size to the largest:

-- 1 m2: 2 apparent individuals sampled \rightarrow insufficient sample size - 10 m2: 12 apparent individuals sampled \rightarrow insufficient sample size - 25 m2: 28 apparent individuals sampled → sufficient sampling effort, use 25 m2 nested subplots throughout the entire plot.
+- 1 m2: 2 apparent individuals sampled \rightarrow insufficient sample size - 3 m2: 5 apparent individuals sampled \rightarrow insufficient sample size - 10 m2: 12 apparent individuals sampled \rightarrow insufficient sample size - 25 m2: 28 apparent individuals sampled \rightarrow sufficient sampling effort, use 25 m2 nested subplots throughout the entire plot.

 A 20 m x 20 m plot with heterogenously distributed vegetation.
-Grey numbers indicate subplot
+Grey numbers indicate subplot IDs, and black italic numbers indicate nested subplot IDs.